Sanzen is an interview with a Zen teacher. It involves two people attempting to meet unconditionally without any games.

 Some students benefit from occasional sanzen, others find frequent encounters accelerate their rate of progress.

-Person-to-person sanzen is available at our dojo when Daizan Roshi is in attendance, and at retreats and other events.
+I-person sanzen is available at our dojo when Daizan Roshi or one of our other teachers are in attendance, and at retreats and other events.

 Y ou don’t have to be in London to join Zenways and seriously engage in Zen practice.
 For centuries, serious students have fulfilled their responsibilities in the world while maintaining contact with their teacher at a distance.

-The username to search for is daizan100.
-If you haven’t contacted us before, be aware that there may be a queue.
-You can add yourself to the queue by giving Daizan a missed call on Skype or by sending an instant message saying you’d like to be added to the queue.
-Then you do your meditation while you wait.
-Please be patient.
+The Skype username to search for is daizan100.
+You can add yourself to the queue by giving a missed call on Skype or by sending an skype message saying you’d like to be added to the queue.
+Then you do your meditation while you wait, and Daizan will call you back when he’s free.

 You are welcome to come to remote sanzen a few times while considering whether you wish to become a Zenways student.